 For people who don’t know what graffiti is, according to Dictionary.com, it is "Markings, as initials, slogans, or sketched on a sidewalk, wall of a building, or public restroom."
 That is where graffiti is being done and the types of graffiti there is.
 Next, according to Cambridge Dictionaries online, graffiti also includes "Writings or drawings made on surfaces in public places."
 For example, one place you might be more likely see graffiti is a city bus station.
 Lastly, according to Merriam webster, "Graffiti can be pictures or words painted or drawn on a wall, building, etc." Another place you might see graffiti is in alleyways or public lavatories.

 The money spent on repairing and repainting over graffiti is intense.
 According to Intervention Central, "Graffiti and vandalism can cost a school a great deal of money in repairs."
 That means they spend so much money on repairs, that schools could not get some of the school supplies that they needed.
-Also according to State Graffiti Task Force, "Amounts of up to $30 million per year have been used as the estimated cost to clean up graffiti."
-That means the amount of money spent on graffiti is so high it affects the schools money for buses, field trips, and school supplies.

 I have always wondered, "Why do people do graffiti?"
 Well here are some facts showing why people do graffiti.
 According to Department Of Members, "Gang graffiti is a means of non-verbal communication used to advertise the gang, mark it’s territory, threaten violence, honor dead members of the gang, and advertise for recruits.
 It is also used to communicate messages, and show disrespect or aggravate rival gangs.
 Gang members will cross out, reverse, crack, or turn the other gangs markings upside down for disrespect to other rivals."
 That means that people don’t just do graffiti for art, but to communicate and show disrespect.
 Now, according to Metro Gang Unit, "Even taggers and street gangs both use graffiti as an illegal form of communication, but their intent is different.
 Taggers see graffiti as an art form, a game, and a friendly contest.
 Street gangs though, use graffiti to mark areas.
 They frequently issue threats to their enemies."
 That means that they know that they are illegally doing graffiti and they must not care for their surroundings.